MazinLab/KIDSpecSim/README.md

 You may omit the '--plot' if you do not wish to view intermediate plots.

-run
+   #### Help:

+      Run

-`python scripts/simulate.py --help`
+      python scripts/simulate.py --help

       or

-`python scripts/mkidspec.py --help`
+      python scripts/mkidspec.py --help

       for the script arguments to see the different configurations and how to skip certain steps.